 Take a journey through the past and stop by a local museum.
 Anderson County is full of interesting culture and history and there’s no better way to learn it than through one of our many museums.

-American Museum of Science & Energy – You’ll get to explore the amazing world of science & technology and the unique history of Oak Ridge.
+– You’ll get to explore the amazing world of science & technology and the unique history of Oak Ridge.
 AMSE has been considered one of the top tourist attractions in the Knoxville area and it attracts about 65,000 visitors per year.
 Visitors can touch a Van de Graaff generator and let their hair stand on end, use interactive touchscreens to learn about energy and super-computing and so much more!
 The museum also has a discovery shop with cool science kits, gifts and more.

 Green McAdoo Cultural Center – Learn how twelve young people walked into history and changed the world.
 The “Clinton 12” were the first students to desegregate a state supported high school and you’ll learn their powerful story through film, interactive exhibits and photos at the Green McAdoo Cultural Center.